 Any consultation responses or comments should be sent to planning.development@havant.gov.uk and copied to the responsible Planning Officer.

-Where applications are registered on our website prior to the 31 July, the closing deadlines for comments will still be upheld.
-For applications validated after 1 August and only registered on our website after the new system is online, the period allowed for comment will reflect the delay in making the information available online.
+For applications validated after 1 August and registered on our website via the new system, the period allowed for comment will reflect the delay in making the information available online.